whilei/multi-geth/cmd/clef/README.md

-   --lightkdf              Reduce key-derivation RAM & CPU usage at some expense of KDF strength --nousb                 Disables monitoring for and managing USB hardware wallets --rpcaddr value         HTTP-RPC server listening interface (default: "localhost") --rpcport value         HTTP-RPC server listening port (default: 8550) --signersecret value    A file containing the password used to encrypt signer credentials, e.g. keystore credentials and ruleset hash
+   --lightkdf              Reduce key-derivation RAM & CPU usage at some expense of KDF strength --nousb                 Disables monitoring for and managing USB hardware wallets --rpcaddr value         HTTP-RPC server listening interface (default: "localhost") --rpcvhosts value       Comma separated list of virtual hostnames from which to accept requests (server enforced).
+Accepts '*' wildcard. (default: "localhost")
+   --ipcdisable            Disable the IPC-RPC server --ipcpath               Filename for IPC socket/pipe within the datadir (explicit paths escape it) --rpc                   Enable the HTTP-RPC server --rpcport value         HTTP-RPC server listening port (default: 8550) --signersecret value    A file containing the (encrypted) master seed to encrypt Clef data, e.g. keystore credentials and ruleset hash
    --4bytedb value         File containing 4byte-identifiers (default: "./4byte.json")
    --4bytedb-custom value  File used for writing new 4byte-identifiers submitted via API (default: "./4byte-custom.json") --auditlog value        File used to emit audit logs.
 Set to "" to disable (default: "audit.log") --rules value           Enable rule-engine (default: "rules.json") --stdio-ui              Use STDIN/STDOUT as a channel for an external UI.
-This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when the signer is started by an external process.
+This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when Clef is started by an external process.
-   --stdio-ui-test         Mechanism to test interface between signer and UI.
+   --stdio-ui-test         Mechanism to test interface between Clef and UI.
 Requires 'stdio-ui'.
-   --help, -h              show help
+   --advanced              If enabled, issues warnings instead of rejections for suspicious requests.
+Default off --help, -h              show help
    --version, -v           print the version

 ```